 If an equipment purchase meets certain criteria, the purchase may qualify for an M & E tax exemption, which would exempt the purchase from sales tax.
 These qualifications are:

-The Chemistry Research Stockroom (Bagley 36) is the department’s central receiving area.
-All material will be shipped to Bagley 36.
+The Chemistry Research Stockroom (36 Bagley Hall) is the central receiving location for the Department.
+All material must be shipped to 36 Bagley Hall.
 You will be notified via email when your shipment arrives.
-If you want to check the status of your shipment, please check with the Purchasing and Accounting Office.
+To check the status of your shipment, please contact the Purchasing and Accounting Office.

 For further information, please see the Shipping and Receiving policy.

 Equipment is not automatically insured by the University.
-The UW Office of Risk Management administers an optional, low cost insurance plan for University owned equipment.
-If you’re interested in obtaining this coverage for your equipment, please contact Elizabeth.
+The UW Office of Risk Management administers an optional, low cost insurance plan for University-owned equipment.
+If you’re interested in obtaining this coverage for your equipment, please contact Jayashree Harihara Subramanian.